-A lot of users have also been experiencing the same scenario where their computer boots up after shutdown without them doing anything.
+A lot of users have also been experiencing the same scenario where their computer turns on after shutdown without them doing anything.
 It can be confusing at first, but this issue has something to do with your computer’s power management settings, causing involuntary startups.

-The users who encountered this issue reported that their computers would boot up randomly in the middle of the night and the only way to keep it turned off is to cut off the power source (remove the battery or unplug from the wall).
-Doing this every single day has made a lot of affected Windows 10 users frustrated.
+The users who encountered this issue reported that their computer turns on randomly in the middle of the night and the only way to keep it turned off is to cut off the power source (remove the battery or unplug from the wall).
+Doing this every single day has made a lot of affected Windows 10/11 users frustrated.

 Why Does My Computer Turn on by Itself After Shutdown?

 When a computer boots up after shutdown for no reason at all, the first thing you need to look at is the device’s power settings.
 The default settings might have been changed or they might have been tampered with.